 After adding your Filters, the results will be listed.
 By default, a number of the most popular results will appear.
 You can hold and drag any of the result columns to re-position and sort them how you want.

-Moreover, you can click on the Cogwheel icon on the right to add or remove columns from your view.
-You will also need to click on the Update Table button for the changes to take effect.
+Moreover, you can click on the Columns button on the right to add or remove columns from your view.
+You will also need to click on the Update button for the changes to take effect.

-Kindly note that up to 500 records can be provided per search.
+Kindly note that up to 500 records can be visibly provided per search.

 Last but not least, you can Export the data you have searched for with a click of a button.
-As soon as you get your results from your specific search, you can export all of them by clicking on the Export button on the right-hand side, above the results.
+As soon as you get your results from your specific search, you can export all of them by clicking on the Export All Data button on the right-hand side, above the results.
 A drop-down menu will appear, giving you information about the process you are about to complete.
+Please note that while 500 records can be viewed per search, the Export All Data button will export all of the available records.